kkiarie/orchard-bot-site/data/nlu.md

 - how do i get started
 - how do i get started on smart assistant
 - I'm looking for a job
+- What's are the process needed to get started

 ## intent:positive
 - great